openhive-network/haf/src/hive_fork_manager/Readme.md

 hive.app_next_block cannot be used when a context is detached - in such case an exception is thrown.

-##### hive.appproc_context_detach( context_name )
+##### hive.app_context_detach( context_name )
-##### hive.appproc_context_detach( array_of_contexts )
+##### hive.app_context_detach( array_of_contexts )
-Stored procedures.
 Detaches triggers attached to tables registered in a given context or contexts.
 It allows to do a massive sync of irreversible blocks without overhead from triggers.
 The context's views are recreated to return only all irreversible data.

-##### hive.app_context_detach( context_name )
-##### hive.app_context_detach( array_of_contexts )
-:warning: These functions have been deprecated and will be removed in future releases.
-They perform the same tasks as their procedural equivalents presented above, which should be used instead.

 ##### hive.appproc_context_attach( context_name )
 ##### hive.appproc_context_attach( array_of_contexts )